-Column Datatype Description

-procedure_qualifier varchar(30)

-procedure_owner varchar(30)

-procedure_name varchar(41) NOT NULL.

-column_name varchar(30) NOT NULL.

-column_type smallint

-data_type smallint The integer code for an ODBC datatype.
+Column Datatype Description procedure_qualifier varchar(30) Procedure qualifier name.
+Can be NULL. procedure_owner varchar(30) Procedure owner name.
+Always returns a value. procedure_name varchar(41) Procedure name.
+Always returns a value. column_name varchar(30) Column name for each column of the table_name returned.
+Always returns a value. column_type smallint data_type smallint The integer code for an ODBC datatype.
 If this datatype cannot be mapped to an ANSI/ISO type, the value is NULL.
-The native datatype name is returned in the type_name column.

-type_name char(30) The string representation of the datatype.
-This is the datatype name as presented by the underlying DBMS.

-precision int The number of significant digits.

-length int The length in bytes of the datatype.

-scale smallint The number of digits to the right of the decimal point.

-radix smallint Base for numeric types.
+The native datatype name is returned in the type_name column. type_name char(30) The string representation of the datatype.
+This is the datatype name as presented by the underlying DBMS. precision int The number of significant digits. length int The length in bytes of the datatype. scale smallint The number of digits to the right of the decimal point. radix smallint The base for numeric types.

-nullable smallint The value 1 means this datatype can be created allowing null values; 0 means it cannot.